tanaynistala/labyrinth/proposal.md

 ## Timeline and Individual Responsibilities

 [//]: # (State the timeline in terms of weeks and milestones you want to achieve.
 If working on a team, state what the individual responsibilities are at this point i.e., who is going to do what, these may of course change over the course of the project.
 [1].)

-We will be discussing over tomorrow on the timeline and individual responsibilities for the project.

 Iris will be responsible for researching the sensor APIs, and helping to implement the logic of the follow drones.